DETAILED ACTION

 Regarding step 2A-1, Claims 1-17 recite a Judicial Exception.
 Exemplary independent claim 1 and similarly claims 7 and 13 recite the limitations of

-These limitations, as drafted, are a process that, under its broadest reasonable interpretation cover concepts of partitioning, measuring, receiving, computing, processing, generating, and transmitting data.
+These limitations, as drafted, are a process that, under its broadest reasonable interpretation cover concepts of partitioning, measuring, receiving, computing, training, processing, generating, and transmitting data.
 The claim limitations fall under the abstract idea grouping of mental process, because the limitations can be performed in the human mind, or by a human using a pen and paper.
 For example, but for the language of a system and non-transitory computer-readable medium, the claim language encompasses simply partitioning a field into cells, measuring inputs for the field, receiving market data, computing a field yield/gross revenue/net revenue, generating an analysis report, processing data using a model, generating recommendations, and transmitting that data.
 These steps are mere data manipulation steps that do not require a computer.
-For example, a user is able to partition a field mentally or with pen and paper.
+For example, training a model is merely selecting the best variables for a model.
+In addition, a user is able to partition a field mentally or with pen and paper.
 In addition, a user is able to compute a yield for the field as well as a gross and net revenue.
 A user is also able to determine recommendations for the field.
 The claimed invention is merely automating a manual process.

 The claims also recite yield, net, and gross revenue.
 The claimed invention clearly teaches managing a field with respect to business variables.
 Applicant’s specification also recites economic analysis of a field as seen in para 0006.
 These make the claims fall in the abstract idea grouping of certain methods of organizing human activity (fundamental economic principles or practices; business relations).
 It is clear the limitations recite these abstract idea groupings, but for the recitations of generic computer components.
 The mere nominal recitations of generic computer components does not take the limitations out of the mental process and certain methods of organizing human activity grouping.
 The claims are focused on the combination of these abstract idea processes.